 In 2019, 17% of passengers indicated that the main reason for their trip disruption was a flight cancellation.
 And this probably hasn't changed much since!

-Here is what you need to know in cases of cancelled flights.
+Here is what you need to know in cases of canceled flights.

-Was your flight cancelled?
+Was your flight canceled?
 Check if the airline owes you money!

 What to do when your flight is cancelled?